-Lightning Myths: The "world record lightning strike" means that lightning can strike 200 miles away from a thunderstorm
+MYTH: World-record "megaflashes" mean that lightning can strike hundreds of miles away from a thunderstorm

 TRUTH: Relax!
 Lightning can travel no more than 20-25 miles away from a storm, in even exceptional cases.
 You don't need to worry about distant storms 100 miles away zapping you!

-A recently-released science journal paper describes a lightning strike in Oklahoma on June 20, 2007 that was nearly 200 miles long, a world record.
+A science journal paper released in 2017 describes a lightning strike in Oklahoma on June 20, 2007 that was nearly 200 miles long, the world-record holder at that time.
 News articles picked up the story, raising alarm that "we'll have to rethink our lightning safety rules" because the event showed "lightning can strike farther from a storm than previously thought".
 These fears are unwarranted, originating from a misunderstanding of the data.

-The world-record-length lightning event was not a classic "bolt from the blue" (what we call a strike leaping out into clear air away from a storm).
-Rather, the record event happened entirely within an expansive thunderstorm formation called a "trailing stratiform" region.
+"Megaflash" lightning events are not classic "bolts from the blue" (what we call strikes leaping out into clear air away from a storm).
+Rather, these happen entirely within an expansive thunderstorm formation called a "trailing stratiform" region.
 The stratiform region is an area of electrified clouds and light precipitation that extends some distance behind the heavy leading cores of a squall line.
-Here is the radar image of the storm complex that produced the event:
+Here is the radar image of the storm complex that produced the 2007 event:

-Fig. 1: Radar image showing the convective squall line and attendant trailing stratiform precipitation region that produced the record-length lightning discharge over Oklahoma on June 20, 2007.
+Fig. 1: Radar image showing the convective squall line and attendant trailing stratiform precipitation region that produced the 2007 megaflash event over Oklahoma on June 20, 2007.

 Thunderstorm squall lines like this are far from rare - they are commonplace in the central USA, with a couple dozen or more happening each year.
 They can extend for hundreds of miles, many times spanning across several states.
 The attendant stratiform regions of these systems are usually one contiguous mass, extending a hundred miles or more behind the leading line storms.